Is rosuvastatin the same as lipitor

 Rosuvastatin is typically prescribed in tablet form and is available in various strengths, including 5 mg, 10 mg, 20 mg, and 40 mg.
 The recommended starting dose for most adults is usually 10 mg taken once daily.
 Your healthcare provider may adjust your dosage based on your cholesterol levels and individual response to treatment.

-See also Rosuvastatin astrazeneca
+See also Rosuvastatin sandoz keskustelu

 Lipitor, on the other hand, is also available in tablet form and comes in strengths of 10 mg, 20 mg, 40 mg, and 80 mg.
 The usual starting dose is 10 mg or 20 mg taken once daily.
 Your doctor may increase your dose if necessary to achieve the desired cholesterol-lowering effect.